strimzi/strimzi-kafka-operator/README.md

 ## Cluster Controller

-Strimzi is using process called Cluster Controller to deploy and manage Kafka and Kafka Connect clusters.
-Cluster Controller is a process which is running inside your Kubernetes or OpenShift cluster.
+Strimzi is using process called Cluster Controller to deploy and manage Kafka (including Zookeeper) and Kafka Connect clusters.
+Cluster
+Controller is a process which is running inside your Kubernetes or OpenShift cluster.
 To deploy a Kafka cluster, a ConfigMap with the cluster configuration has to be created.
-The ConfigMap needs ot be labaled with followign labels:
+The ConfigMap needs to be labeled with following labels:
 ```
 strimzi.io/type: kafka
 strimzi.io/kind: cluster